cockroachdb/docs/v21.2/data-domiciling-with-placement-restricted.md

 ### Step 4.
 Apply stricter replica placement settings

-To ensure that data on EMEA-based users, vehicles, etc. from [`REGIONAL BY ROW` tables](regional-tables.html#regional-by-row-tables) is stored only on EMEA-based nodes in the cluster, you must disable the use of [non-voting replicas](architecture/replication-layer.html#non-voting-replicas) on all of these tables.
+To ensure that data on EU-based users, vehicles, etc. from [`REGIONAL BY ROW` tables](regional-tables.html#regional-by-row-tables) is stored only on EU-based nodes in the cluster, you must disable the use of [non-voting replicas](architecture/replication-layer.html#non-voting-replicas) on all of these tables.
 You can do this using the [`ALTER DATABASE ...
 PLACEMENT RESTRICTED`](placement-restricted.html) statement.

 To use this statement, you must set the `enable_multiregion_placement_policy` [session setting](set-vars.html) or the `sql.defaults.multiregion_placement_policy.enabled` [cluster setting](cluster-settings.html):